Christians Call For Repentance With Hopes of Revival

 Remember this holiday is all about being thankful.
 Even if you are still struggling with pornography, you have so much to be thankful for this year.
 Take time to thank God for all His blessings and His eternal love for you.

 Let Thanksgiving be the time you recognize that God truly loves you, and He wants to see you living a porn-free life.
-The 12-DVD cinematic production Conquer Series has helped over one million men around the world begin their journey to a porn-free lifestyle.
+The Conquer Series, a 10-week course for small groups, has helped over one million men around the world begin their journey to a porn-free lifestyle.

 Each video includes powerful testimonies, scientific evidence, solid Biblical teaching, and military reenactments.
-A study guide and a personal journal are also available to help you stay focused on your recovery and avoid relapse.
+An online journal and interactive study guide are also available to help you stay focused on your recovery and avoid relapse.

 Eric Wagner said,